Demvok/LikeBot/README.md

 ### TO DO:

 - implement various exception messages for client errors
 - implement task report logic (task, date, status, errors from accounts (async exception handling))
+- add account status as meta (login status)

 - add api for task import

 - automate an provide manual way of session verification
 - route account to session creation for first use
-- add account status as meta

 - add creation of neccessary files if they dont exist
 - add check for validated posts if they still exist